 Students may be suspended from school for serious violations of school rules.
-Students shall not come on campus when they are suspended (unless accompanied by their parents).
-They shall not be eligible to participate or attend athletics or other activities while they are suspended.
+Students shall not come on campus when they are suspended (unless accompanied by their parents, and to meet with school personnel).
+They shall not be eligible to participate or attend athletics or other activities, whether on RTCA's campus or at any other location, while they are suspended.
 A suspension from school (OSS) for violating school rules is counted as an unexcused absence.
-Students will serve 4 hours of community service on the days that they are serving OSS and will have a one-point deduction from their quarterly grade for every day they are suspended.
+Students will serve 4 hours of community service for each day that they are serving OSS, to be completed within the following two weeks, and will have a one-point deduction from their quarterly grade for every day they are suspended.
 Any student who receives OSS will have to take all final exams (This may be taken to the Head of School for appeal).